What’s the buying process look like for a route?

 The primary purpose of the broker is to answer your questions for the route specifically.

-After any general questions are answered about the route, you should be presented with an NDA (Non-Disclosure Agreement) which essentially tells you to not share information with people that aren’t involved with your due diligence and also to not try to work around the broker.
+After any general questions are answered about the route, you should be presented with an NDA (Non-Disclosure Agreement) which essentially tells you to not share information with people that aren’t DIRECTLY involved with your due diligence and also to not try to work around the broker.

 The broker should always provide answers so you can verify the income figures, get details on the route territory, discover what truck is included, etc.